gummikana/ColdWar_CardGame/rules.md

 Taking a turn
 -------------

+At the very beginning of your turn you may choose to start the Nuclear War.
+See Nuclear War section.

+If no Nuclear War was announced continue your turn in the following order:

-At the beginning of your turn draw 2 more cards and take 2 more workers.
+Draw 2 more cards and take 2 more workers.

 Then you can do any of the following in any order as many times as you want or can.